For the average person who wants to lose weight

 Which is better: fruits, fruit juice, vegetables or vegetable juice?

-Avoid drinking fruit juice / smoothies because it lacks the fiber from the fruits, and has about the same amount of sugar as sweetened beverages, so they all have the same negative effects on the body (both on the flora of the digestive system, and on the liver).
+Avoid drinking fruit juice / smoothies because it has the same amount of sugar as sweetened beverages, so they have the same negative effects on the body (both on the flora of the digestive system, and on the liver).

 Fruit juice contains a concentrated amount of calories and acids, due to the high amount of natural sugar, more specifically, about the same amount as Pepsi and Coke, which is about 10%.

 If you drink fruit juice, sip it with a straw in order to keep the acids off your teeth (as much as is possible).

 The fruit in its entirety has a smaller effect because its fiber slows down the digestion of the fruit components, and makes you feel full before you ingest too many calories.